mn-mde-edfi/MDE-EdFi-Documentation/reference/common_errors.md

     "message": "More than one Profile is associated with this ApiClient/Application for the Resource (Resourcename).
 You must pass the Profile as part of the Request."
 }
 ```
 This usually occurs when a district has more than one profile associated with the key and secret set up for the current ODS.
-The older profile needs to be removed to resolve this; since MDE no longer uses the ECST, MDE staff are available to assist at ed-fi.mde@state.mn.us.
+The older profile needs to be removed to resolve this.
+MDE staff are available to assist at ed-fi.mde@state.mn.us.

 ## "Access to the requested SchoolId" Errors
 Occasionally the initial access to a school/LEA gets misconfigured in our initial load of keys and secrets, resulting in an error similar to: